 Friedensreich also designed about a dozen other buildings in Austria but the Hundertwasserhaus is his most famous one and a must visit if you find yourself wandering the streets of Vienna.

 If you’re loving this place we got good news for you… There’s a Hundertwasserhaus Village right next to it!
-And inside they have a souvenir shop and a little art exhibition, so you can easily spend a lot of time here!
+And inside they have a souvenir shop and a little art exhibition, so you can easily spend a lot of time here – definitely worth checking out!

 This place has the coolest concept, especially if you’re travelling on a budget and are looking for a big meal.
 Imagine a small hostel that is turned into a three-floor dining room.
-You can sit and eat on a bed (not bunk), on a carpet that you’ve been taken straight out of Aladdin, or at a table like a regular, boring person (like us, haha).
+You can sit and eat on a bed, on a carpet that has been taken straight out of Aladdin, or at a table like a regular, boring person (like us, haha).

 At the entrance of this restaurant there is a little buffet with Pakistani food (lots of chickpea centered dishes).
 It has a good variety of fresh food, along with vegan options as well.

-For drinks there is table service and for desert… Well, they have this interesting mango mush pudding sorta thing.
-Like most people you’ll walk by this orange looking bowl multiple times and wondering what in the world it is… But seriously it’s a must.
+For drinks, there is table service and for desert… Well, they have this interesting mango mush pudding sorta thing.
+Like most people you’ll walk by this orange looking bowl multiple times and wonder what in the world it is… But seriously, you have to try it!
 If you like mangos and have a sweet tooth don’t be thrown away by the appearance of the mush.
 It is SO good!

 At the end of it you pay (wait for it) AS MUCH AS YOU WANT!
 So basically this means that if you didn’t like the food, potentially you could just leave 2€ and get out.
-We don’t recommend this though since that’s not a nice thing to do and the staff is super friendly.
+We don’t recommend this though.
+We really liked the food and the staff is super friendly.

 The standard is between 5 and 10€.
-We paid 7.5€ each, which we think is extremely reasonable for a buffet where we had two big servings each, dessert, free water, and good customer service.
+We paid 7.5€ each, which we think is a really good price for a buffet where we had two big servings each, dessert, free water, and good customer service.
 All of that for 15€ for two people.
 Again though, if you’re on a bit of a budget and maybe didn’t have the biggest plate you could get by with paying 4-5€ a person.

 Anyways, let’s get to the important part… What should you order?

-Once you’ve devoured your entire meal (there are BIG servings here) because it was that good, there is no way in h*ll you’ll say no to dessert.
-So that’s when you should treat yourself to an Apfel Strudel (classic) or a Kaiserschmarrn which is basically very thick pancakes ripped into pieces and topped with powdered sugar with a side of stewed plums on the side.
-We split this three ways, which was enough for us, so there’s no need for everyone to get their own.
-For drinks we recommend hot wine, Viennese beer, or Almdudler which is very tasty (kinda like sparkling apple juice).
+Once you’ve devoured your entire meal (there are BIG servings here), there is no way you’ll say no to dessert.
+Because that’s when you should treat yourself to an Apfel Strudel (classic) or a Kaiserschmarrn which is basically very thick pancakes ripped into pieces and topped with powdered sugar with a side of stewed plums on the side.

-A fun little Austrian pub and restaurant next to the Town Hall with lots of seating and friendly staff.
-We, unfortunately, only had coffee there so we can’t recommend any of the food.
+Cafe Einstein is a fun little Austrian pub and restaurant next to the Town Hall with lots of seating and friendly staff.
+We, unfortunately, only had coffee there so we can’t recommend any of the food but from what we saw the food looked delicious.

 We did, however, peep at what other people were eating and if we would’ve had the time we definitely would have stuck around to try some of the dishes out.
 You can find the menu on their website here.